claudiamatosa/playable-portfolio/README.md

     bower install
     grunt build

-Optionally, `grunt serve` can be used to launch a local instance of the code.
+Additionally, `grunt serve` can be used to launch a local dev instance of the project.

 ## Tools